Frequently Asked Questions

 The Texas Gas Service Student Center, located on the first floor of the College of Business Administration, provides business students with workspaces for meetings, presentations and study.
 The 19-room Center includes two high-tech conference rooms, seventeen individual and group study and meeting rooms, access to laptop computers, and wireless internet access.
 Several rooms are equipped with projectors and smart boards useful for team projects and professional meetings.
 The Texas Gas Service Student Center is for students of the College of Business Administration only and your UTEP ID is needed to utilize the facility.

 English and math tutoring is available on the first floor of the Library.
 Also, on the Library first floor there is information available on workshops for various subjects.
 Some teachers and teaching assistants may offer tutoring for their classes during their office hours.

 Where can I get information on internships and jobs?

 The Career Center uses Job Mine to connect employers with UTEP students.
 To hear about internship and full-time job opportunities students must register on Job Mine.

 UTEP’s Career Center is located in Union West, room 103.
 Visit the Career Center’s website at http://sa.utep.edu/careers/ to view all of the resources available to UTEP students.

-Information on major related internships and full-time job opportunities can also be found in each of the College of Business Administration’s four departments and its business student organizations.
+Information on major related internships and full-time job opportunities can also be found in each of the College of Business Administration’s three departments and its business student organizations.